malayjoshi13/GSoC2022_OligoFinder/README.md

     - Created a class for representing an order polytope.
     - Implemented membership, boundary and reflection oracles.
 Also implemented their optimized versions for accelerated billiard walks which rely on preprocessing to speed up the oracles.
     - Added unit tests and examples for both the classes.

+Input pipeline
+Having an efficient input pipeline is a necessity for training on powerful hardware like TPUs.
+Thus, I spent a lot of time creating and optimizing the input pipeline. tf.data is a boon for such tasks and it took away most of the painpoints.
+However, the challenge was to augment the data as fast as possible.
+It all came down to the subtleties of the preprocessing functions.
+Which augmentation should be aaplied first?
+What parts can be added to the model itself?
+Is I/O the most time-consuming?
+The answers to all of these questions came with increased performance.
+It is noteworthy that tf.image and tfa made it a breeze to experiment with different setups.

+Model implementation
+RegNetY is originally implemented in PyTorch by Facebook AI Research in their repository pycls.
+It was crucial that the model was as close to the original implementation.
+This would greatly affect the accuracy of the models.
+Thus, we implemented the models with extreme care to ensure that the architecture was as close to the original one.

+Training
+Training and evaluation of the model was the most interesting part of the project.
+It included finding the perfect setup which suited the model and gave the best accuracy.
+During the training, we fixated on the hyperparameters which resulted in the best performance and started improving from there.
+Iteratively and progressively, we were able to get substantial gains.
+It was common to go back to the model implementation and input pipeline to check their correctness and improve them.
+We left no stone unturned.
+However, I was unable to obtain the accuracies mentioned by the authors, even after rigourous debugging.
+The following accuracies were obtained after substantial experimentation.
+I finally fixed upon using AdamW as the optimizer and keeping rest the same as the paper.
+This gave good performance boosts.
+I will continue to explore and try to improve the accuracy as far as possible.
+Validation accuracies of models:

   - add pictures and ss

 ## Install